MicrosoftDocs/azure-docs/articles/reliability/availability-zones-baseline.md

 If your region doesn't support the services and SKUs that your application requires, you'll need to go back to [Step 1: Check the product availability in the Azure region](#step-1-check-if-the-azure-region-supports-availability-zones) to find a new region.

  the services and SKUs that your application requires, we highly recommended that you configure your workload with with zone-redundancy.
-For zonal high availability of Azure IaaS Virtual Machines, use [VMSS Flex](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes). to spread VMs across multiple fault domains in a region or within an availability zone.
+For zonal high availability of Azure IaaS Virtual Machines, use [VMSS Flex](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes) to spread VMs across multiple availability zones.

 ### Step 3: Consider your application requirements